ChrisGCampbell/gatsby-netlify/src/content/featured/Att/index.md

 show: 'true'
 ---

 Revamped AT&T's existing business solutions desktop applications.
-Our team was tasked with transforming AT&Ts out of date legacy code-base into modern JavaScript codebase.
+Our team was tasked with transforming AT&Ts out of date legacy code-base into modern python codebase.